perlindgren/ocaml-llvm-tutorial/part3/Readme.md

 > echo $?
 ```

 You got a 1, right?
-(If not your program did not compil correctly).
+(If not your program did not compile correctly).

 Try figuring out why the status was 2 when running `make run` (look at the Makefile, what did it actually do?).